cybercongress/cybercongress/blog/tweet-on-cyber-kid.md

 ## Content is Yours

 You publish your tweets and any content to your own node in the IPFS network.
 The Cyber blockchain works as a tool for linking this content with the targeted semantics.
-The content is yours and it is only you, who are responsible for your content.
+The content is yours and it is only you who is responsible for your content.
 This content is not locked and can be used in any application, forever.

 [](screen of your blog)